mendix/docs/content/releasenotes/hybridapp/index.md

 ### January 17th, 2018 (1.7.2 / 1.3.4)

-* We added a cachebust to the synchronizePackage call, so that a fresh copy of the static files is downloaded only when needed
+* We added a cachebust to the `synchronizePackage` call so that a fresh copy of the static files is downloaded only when needed.
-* We upgraded the used Phonegap CLI to version 7.1.0
+* We upgraded the Phonegap CLI version used to 7.1.0.
-* We upgraded the cordova-build-architecture plugin to the latest version, to fix an issue with setting up a local platform for the Phonegap project
+* We upgraded the **cordova-build-architecture** plugin to the latest version, which fixes the issue with setting up a local platform for the PhoneGap project.
-* We added npm as a dev dependency to make local builds more robust
+* We added **npm** as a dev dependency to make local builds more robust.

 ## 2017

 ### December 22nd, 2017 (1.7.0 / 1.3.3)

-* We renamed the command `prepare` to `prepare:all`, because it conflicted with the NPM command of the same name.
+* We renamed the command `prepare` to `prepare:all`, because it conflicted with the **npm** command of the same name.
 * We updated the README with a table of contents and a list of known issues.

 ### December 2nd, 2017 (1.7.0 / 1.3.2)